Most people think they’re smart, they’re logical.

 Even the experts are prone to logical fallacies.

-They can help you to be the person who always wins debates and arguments.
+They can help you to avoid logical fallacies and be the person who always wins debates and arguments.

 |An Illustrated Book of Bad Arguments||How to Argue & Win Every Time||A Rulebook for Arguments|